brycewray/hugo-site/content/posts/2022/02/gems-in-rough-14/index.md

 ## Learning from a friendly hat-tip

-**Update from the future in general (!)**: I continue to improve upon the [Hugo](https://gohugo.io) shortcode described herein.
-Any displayed tweets in this or other posts obviously will be rendered by the most current code available when the site is on Hugo --- with the only exception being when it serves a purpose to show a less well-rendered tweet, such as for a comparison between Hugo's standard `tweet` shortcode and my own shortcode.\
+**Update from the future in general (!)**: I continue to improve upon the shortcode described herein.
+Any displayed tweets in this or other posts obviously will be rendered by the most current code available --- with the only exception being when it serves a purpose to show a less well-rendered tweet, such as for a comparison between [Hugo](https://gohugo.io)'s [standard `tweet` shortcode](https://gohugo.io/content-management/shortcodes/#tweet) and my shortcode.\
 \
 Please use the [site search page](/search/) to find related posts.
 {.yellowBox}